unzueta/insider-docker-machine/README.md

-# Windows Server 2016 Insider with Docker
+# Windows Server 2016 Insider with Docker Toolbox for Windows

 This is a special version of my [windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine) repo for the Windows Server Insider Preview.
 Get in touch with Windows Containers and the much smaller nanoserver-insider Docker image on your Mac, Linux or Windows machine.
 Create a local VM that runs in parallel to Docker for Mac/Win.